-(i) the Group will comply with the conditions attached to them; and

-(ii) the grant will be received.
+(i) the Group will comply with the conditions attached to them; and (ii) the grant will be received.

-Government grants related to revenue are recognised on a systematic basis in the consolidated statement of profit and loss over the periods necessary to match them with the related costs which they are intended to compensate.
+Government grants related to revenue are recognised on a systematic basis in the consolidated statement of profit or loss over the periods necessary to match them with the related costs which they are intended to compensate.
 Such grants are deducted in reporting the related expense.
-When the grant relates to an asset, it is recognized as income over the expected useful life of the asset.
+Where the Group receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
+In case a non-monetary asset is given free of cost it is recognised at fair value.